Town Of Essex Declares Significant Weather Event

 - Decorative items positioned near sidewalks and curbs should be flush with the ground and at least 12 inches away from the edge of sidewalks and curbs.
 The Town is not responsible for damage to decorative items in the road allowance.

-“We are closely monitoring the incoming snowstorm and taking proactive steps to ensure the safety and efficiency of our snow removal operations.” said Kevin Girard, Director, Infrastructure Services.
-“The declaration of a Significant Weather Event is essential due to the expected heavy snowfall and high potential for icy conditions, with snow accumulations potentially reaching up to 15 centimetres.
+“We are closely monitoring the incoming snowstorm and taking proactive steps to ensure the safety and efficiency of our snow removal operations.” said Norman Nussio, Manager, Operations & Drainage.
+“The declaration of a Significant Weather Event is essential due to the expected heavy snowfall and high potential for icy conditions, with snow accumulations potentially reaching up to 30 centimetres.
 Residents can support our efforts by parking off the streets when possible and following the Town’s snow removal guidelines.”

 The declaration will be cancelled as soon as roadways are deemed safe.